Victoria Maurette

 Victoria Maurette, also known by her pseudonym Vicko (born July 30, 1982), is an Argentine actress, musician, singer, songwriter and composer.
 She is probably best known for her performance as Victoria "Vico" Paz in the Cris Morena Group series Rebelde Way, and for her roles in Albert Pyun's films Left for Dead, Bulletface and Tales of an Ancient Empire.

 Early life and career

-Victoria Maurette (Vicko) was born on July 30, 1982, in Buenos Aires, Argentina, to Argentine parents of French descent.
+Victoria Maurette (Vicko) was born on July 30, 1982, in Buenos Aires, Argentina, to French parents.
 A few months later she moved with her family to the United States.
 Years later they moved to Ecuador, first, and then Mexico.
 Finally, in 1994, they moved back to Argentina where Victoria graduated in Asociaciones Escuelas Lincoln; soon after she began her career as an artist.
 While in school, Maurette was a member of drama club and sang in the choir.

 Acting career

 In 2001, Maurette signed her first professional contract for the musical Disney Magical Moments.
 After that some producers spotted her and called her to audition for a television show.
 Maurette debuted on television in 2002, as Victoria "Vico Paz on teenage soap opera Rebelde Way, created by Cris Morena.
 Maurette co—starred Camila Bordonaba, Felipe Colombo, Luisana Lopilato and Benjamín Rojas, who formed the pop rock band Erreway.
 Maurette sang back vocals and danced at the concerts of two Erreway's tours, Erreway en Grand Rex and Nuestro Tiempo.
 She also has one solo line in Erreway's song "Bonita de Más", and appeared in few of their videos.
 At the Nuesrto Tiempo tour, she sang her solo song "No soy asi".

 In 2004, Maurette appeared in soap opera No hay 2 sin 3, and then turned to her film career.
 In 2007, she filmed her first film in English, thriller Bulletface, portraying Dara Maren.
 Maurette was then seen in two horror films, Left for Dead (2007) and Dying God (2008).
 She was the leading star of both films, co-starred by her Rebelde Way co-star Mariana Seligmann.
 Maurette will star in 2009 film Kung Fu Joe.
 She stars in the Albert Pyun film Bulletface on the side from Steven Bauer and stars in another Pyun thriller film Tales of Ancient Empire.